-GASB 74 became effective July 1, 2016 & GASB 75 will be effective July 1, 2017.
+GASB 74 became effective July 1, 2016 & GASB 75 went into effect July 1, 2017.
 This replaces the Other Post Employment Benefit (OPEB) GASB 43 & 45.
-It will change the way that the OPEB liability is calculated by considering COLA changes, taxes, Cadillac plan taxes and other penalties.
-It will also require amortization to be not more than 30 years.
-The major change is that even though an actuarial study is required every two years, the report must contain the in-between years in the report, which will mean additional scenarios.
+It changed the way that the OPEB liability is calculated by considering COLA changes, taxes, Cadillac plan taxes and other penalties.
+It also requires amortization to be not more than 30 years.
+The major change is that even though an actuarial study is required every two years, the report must contain the in-between years in the report, which will mean additional scenarios and cost for the study itself.